-The Pears Institute is leading a pan-European research project, ‘Antisemitism and Immigration in Western Europe Today’ commissioned by the Remembrance, Responsibility and Future Foundation (EVZ) based in Berlin.
+The Pears Institute led a pan-European research project, ‘Antisemitism and Immigration in Western Europe Today’ commissioned by the Remembrance, Responsibility and Future Foundation (EVZ) based in Berlin.

-This important and timely research explores whether immigration from the Middle East and North Africa since 2011 has had an impact on antisemitic attitudes and behaviour in Western Europe The research centres on Belgium, France, Germany, the Netherlands and the UK.
+This extensive research project explored whether immigration from the Middle East and North Africa since 2011 has had an impact on antisemitic attitudes and behaviour in Western Europe.
+The research, conducted in 2016/2017, centred on Belgium, France, Germany, the Netherlands and the UK.

-The study reviews existing quantitative and qualitative data from the 1990s to the present, augmented with new qualitative research to investigate the experiences and opinions of a range of actors from government departments and agencies and the police, to civil society, including both Jewish and refugee/migrant organizations.
+The study reviewed existing quantitative and qualitative data from the 1990s to 2017, augmented with new qualitative research to investigate the experiences and opinions of a range of actors from government departments and agencies and the police, to civil society, including both Jewish and refugee/migrant organizations.

-The research is led by Professor David Feldman, Director of the Pears Institute, with the following academic partners:
+The research was led by Professor David Feldman, Director of the Pears Institute, with the following academic partners:

 Professor Marco Martiniello and Dr Muriel Sacco